franciskershaw/game-of-fives/README.md

 ![Colour pallette](assets/images/ms2-colours.png)

-* #EC0B43 red: This provides the background colour to both the homepage and the game page
+* #EC0B43 red: This provides the background colour to both the homepage and the game page.
-* #58388E purple: This provided the background in the rules modal to allow sufficient contrast with the main page
+* #58388E purple: This provided the background in the rules modal to allow sufficient contrast with the main page.
-* #FFF689 yellow: This was employed on the majority of interactable content across the site
+* #FFF689 yellow: This was employed on the majority of interactable content across the site.
-* #F6F3F7 white: This was used for all not-interactive text content on the homepage, as well as the game information and game arena on the game page
+* #F6F3F7 white: This was used for all not-interactive text content on the homepage, as well as the game information and game arena on the game page.

 #### Typography